Skip to Main Content

 4.8 Set up your assessment submission points

-Turnitin and Blackboard assignment submission points must not be copied across from the previous year’s NILE course, as they will not copy correctly.
+Assignment submission points should not be copied across from the previous year’s NILE course as they may not copy correctly.
 It is important to set up new versions of all assignment submission points in your NILE course each year.
-Guidance about creating assessment submission points is available on the staff pages of the Learning Technology Team website - see the section headed 'Assessment Workflows'.
+Assignment submission points should be created inside the 'Assessment and submission' learning module.

-5. NILE induction for students
+5. NILE induction guide for students

 If your students are new to NILE, you may like to include a link to the Learning Technology Team's NILE Introduction, Help & Support page for students in your module or programme-level NILE course.
 This will help new students to understand more about how NILE works, and includes information about the following: